Motor racing-Formula One title permutations

 He is fifth and Hamilton is no higher than 10th.

 Rosberg cannot win if he finishes sixth or lower.
-(Reporting by Alan Baldwin, editing by Amlan Chaakraborty)
+(Reporting by Alan Baldwin, editing by Greg Stutchbury)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan